Ticket monies will be collected on the bank

 |Temple Farm and Dave's Pool on the Net|

-Temple Farm Bed and Breakfast have their own website where further information and photographs of the fishery and accommodation can be seen.
+Temple Farm Bed and Breakfast has its own website where further information and photographs of the fishery and accommodation can be seen.
 The site can be found at www.templefarm.net.

 How to get there...